lsst-tstn/tstn-028/index.rst

 .. _OMG: https://www.omg.org
 .. _IDL: https://www.omg.org/spec/IDL/4.2/About-IDL/

-After extensively researching alternatives to ADLink-OpenSpliceDDS (and DDS) we have finally converged into a best alternaltive; `Kafka`_.
+After extensively researching alternatives to ADLink-OpenSpliceDDS (and DDS) we have finally converged into a best alternative; `Kafka`_.

 `Kafka`_ is an open source event streaming platform that is broadly used in industry.
-In fact, it is already an intergral part of the Rubin-OCS, as it is used in the EFD to transport the data from DDS to influxDB (:sqr:`034` :cite:`SQR-034`).
+In fact, it is already an integral part of the Rubin-OCS, as it is used in the EFD to transport the data from DDS to influxDB (:sqr:`034` :cite:`SQR-034`).

 .. _Kafka: https://kafka.apache.org

 The fact that we are already using Kafka in the system reliably to ingest data into the EFD gives us confidence that it is, at the very least, able to handle the overall data throughput.
 Our main concern is than to verify that Kafka can handle the latency requirements of our system.
-In principle, Kafka is advertised as a "real-time" system and inumerous benchmarks exists online showing it can reach latencies at the millisecond regime.
+In principle, Kafka is advertised as a "real-time" system and numerous benchmarks exists online showing it can reach latencies at the millisecond regime.
-Nevertheless, it is unclear those benchmarks would be applied to our systems constrains, giving the tipical message size, network architecture and other relevant factors.
+Nevertheless, it is unclear those benchmarks would be applied to our systems constrains, giving the typical message size, network architecture and other relevant factors.

-We then proceded to perform benchmarks with the intention to evaluate Kafka's performance considering our system architecture.
+We then proceeded to perform benchmarks with the intention to evaluate Kafka's performance considering our system architecture.
 The results, which are detailed in :tstn:`033`, are encouraging.
 In summary, we obtain similar latency levels for both Kafka and DDS.
 In terms of throughput, DDS is considerably better than Kafka for smaller messages, though we obtain similar values for larger messages.